cognetive/VPC-Flow-Logs-Analytics/tutorials/anomaly_detection.md

 <br/>

+### Visualize the Results
-* Indeed, we got a better error now.
+Indeed, we got a better error now.
 We are ready to visualize the anomalies!
 First, we set an *anomaly_score* for each time by calculating the distance between the predicted and the real values.
 Next, we find extremely-high scores by passing the anomaly scores to *find_anomalies()*.
 Last, we plot the results by calling to *anomaly_visualization()* (Anomalies will be marked by red).